 John Gliedman is an Assistant General Counsel with Conduent, a BPO provider and parent company of Buck Consultants.
 His primary expertise is negotiating services arrangements for digitized employee benefits delivery, and related consulting, to a wide variety of corporate users.

-Rashmi heads the Intellectual Property/Information Technology law practice group at Aetna Inc., one of the nation’s premier providers of health care, dental, pharmacy, disability insurance.
-She oversees all legal and strategic enforcement and maintenance issues relating to the Aetna enterprise and its subsidiaries’ intellectual property assets.
-In addition, her work focuses on brand counseling, IP licensing, advertising reviews, data security, technology and software legal issues, oversight of the patent portfolio and social media.
+Rashmi Chandra brings over two decades of experience as a technology and intellectual property transactions lawyer.
+In her last position she served as Executive Director and Head of the Intellectual Property/Information Technology law practice group at Aetna Inc., one of the nation’s premier provider of health care, dental, pharmacy, disability insurance.
+As the lead IP counsel, Rashmi played a strategic role a number of pioneering initiatives including Aetna’s launch of an Enterprise Digital Accessibility policy and a Digital Accessibility center, establishing a Patent Center of Excellence, and overseeing all legal and strategic enforcement and maintenance issues relating to the Aetna enterprise and its subsidiaries’ intellectual property assets, brand counseling, media, technology and software legal issues.

 Sofia heads up the Social Media Legal department at Citi globally and is also responsible for Privacy and Data Protection across the Operations & Technology group.

 Her practice areas also include mobile applications, online and offline marketing, advertising, intellectual property and promotions.